 - a.
 Scope: This policy applies to all full-time students currently in the Waseda University system. - b.
-Immediate Family: Students are eligible for up to seven consecutive class-meeting days for the death of a first-degree family member (parent, child), second-degree family member (sibling, grandparent, grandchild), or spouse.
-(If international travel is involved, extra days may be granted.)
+Immediate Family: Students are eligible for up to seven consecutive class-meeting days for the death of a first-degree family member (parent, child), second-degree family member (sibling, grandparent, grandchild), or spouse (if international travel is involved, extra days may be granted). - c.
+Procedure: - 1) Obtain a "Notification of Absence due to Bereavement" from the office of your affiliated department within ten days of the end of the period for which consideration is sought. - Promptly fill out and submit the completed "Notification of Absence due to Bereavement," along with appropriate documentation, such as a funeral acknowledgment card, to the office of your affiliated department.
+In the event the deceased is your guarantor, it will also be necessary to follow the procedure to change guarantors.

-c.
-Procedure:

-- Notify the office of your affiliation within ten days of the end of the period for which consideration is sought and obtain a "Notification of Absence due to Bereavement" form. - 2) Promptly submit the completed "Notification of Absence due to Bereavement" form, along with appropriate documentation, such as a funeral acknowledgment card to the office of your affiliation.
-(In the event the deceased is your guarantor, follow the procedure for a change of guarantor.) - 3) Request to have the "Notification of Absence due to Bereavement" form issued by the office of your affiliation. - 4) Submit the "Notification of Absence due to Bereavement" form to your course instructor and seek special consideration for academic work missed during your bereavement leave.
-(If you are taking an on-demand course, direct your request to the affiliation offering the course.)
+- 3) Obtain a "Special Consideration Request for Absence due to Bereavement" from the office of your affiliated department. - 4) Submit the "Request for Special Consideration due to Bereavement" to your course instructor and seek special consideration for academic work missed during your bereavement leave (if you are taking an online course, submit this request to the office offering the course or your instructor via email, the LMS, etc.).